Estimated reading time: 5 minutes

 - 1 1/2 cups of chopped walnuts

-- With a spoon drop a golf ball size amount onto an ungreased baking sheet
+- Drop a golf ball-sized amount onto an ungreased baking sheet with a spoon.

 Enjoy your chunky chocolate chip walnut cookies with a tall glass of cold milk or any hot beverage you enjoy.